NataliaVelasquez18/Weather-analysis-with-SQLAlchemy-and-SQLite/README.md

 Before the installations there are some important concepts you need to know:

 **SQLite**, a version of SQL that lives in the computer or phone and provides a quick way to setup a database engine without requiring a server.
 SQLite's main purpose is to supporting quick testing and easy prototyping.
-When prototyping, it is not ideal to set up a SQL database server just to test something out.
-You can compare SQLite databases to a CSV or Excel file: each SQLite database can have one or more tables with columns and rows, and it is stored as a file on your computer.
-The key difference between SQLite databases and a CSV or Excel file is that you can write queries for it.

 **When to use SQLite and PostgreSQL?**